-Punishments and threats of imposed consequences are not only unnecessary, they’re counterproductive; they incite rebellion or resentment, and are often the main cause of conflict in parent-child relationships rather than the solution.
+Punishments and threats of imposed consequences are not only unnecessary, they’re counterproductive; they incite rebellion or resentment, and are often the main cause of conflict rather than the solution.
 Many believe that imposing a consequence is an alternative to punishment, but it can’t be compared with natural consequences.
-If a child forgets their lunch box, they may become hungry or will need to ask the teacher or a friend for some food, but that is a truly natural consequence, which the child is very aware that their own action or inaction has caused this undesirable outcome.
+If a child forgets their lunch box, they may become hungry, that truly is a natural consequence and the child is very aware that their own action or inaction has caused this undesirable outcome.

 It’s not what we say, it’s the way that we say it.
 Parents often believe that the child is being reactive just because they’ve been told what to do or what not to do.
 But in actuality, the child’s resistance and annoyance is often initiated by the way that the limit or request is expressed by the parent, either in that instance or in general.
 If a child has come to fear their parent’s criticism when told what to do or what not to do, then the child generally resists or rebels against the parent at these times.

 The child’s reaction is an instinctive protective mechanism, they learn through experience to associate requests and limits with criticism, they learn to fear the unpleasant feelings of rejection or shame that so often accompanies limits and requests, so they resist or rebel, thereby unwittingly creating more of the same.
 But it’s overall the parent’s responsibility to take the tension out of such interactions, thereby modelling respectful communication.